ArbitrumFoundation/governance/src/gov-action-contracts/glamsterdam/README.md

 make test
 ```

-To run just the gate tests under post-fork or pre-fork rules:
+The gate tests are included in that run.
+To check the expected pre-fork failure separately:

 ```
-make test-fork-gate
 make test-fork-gate-osaka
 ```